apache/pekko/docs/src/main/paradox/logging.md

 ## Introduction

-Logging in Akka is not tied to a specific logging backend.
+Logging in Pekko is not tied to a specific logging backend.
 By default log messages are printed to STDOUT, but you can plug-in a SLF4J logger or your own logger.
 Logging is performed asynchronously to ensure that logging has minimal performance impact.
 Logging generally means IO and locks,